kashelton17/11-hw-employee-tracker/README.md

  ## Installation
-download repository and npm i
+download repository and npm i, create database and tables using schema.db

  ## Usage